Aliases for UGT1A10 Gene

 GeneCards Summary for UGT1A10 Gene

 UGT1A10 (UDP Glucuronosyltransferase Family 1 Member A10) is a Protein Coding gene.
-Diseases associated with UGT1A10 include Pericholangitis and Cholelithiasis.
-Among its related pathways are Irinotecan Pathway, Pharmacokinetics and Estrogen Metabolism Pathway.
+Diseases associated with UGT1A10 include Pericholangitis.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is UGT1A8.

 UniProtKB/Swiss-Prot for UGT1A10 Gene